A Tim Hortons coffee cup in Ennistymon, Ireland?

 With nary a bit of protection for the onlookers in some areas, I found it fearsome to observe the power of the raging waters literally a step away.

 The power of nature is always daunting and reminds you to be respectful of the natural forces.
 The roar of the water was deafening there at the lip of the falls, and a persistent mist filled the air.

 The swift current soon had any debris carried in the water swept into the distance around a crook in the channel.
 A further 1.5 miles downriver, the waters are joined by the River Derry, and the united streams, from thereon to the sea, are the Inagh River.

-Due to the unusual high water levels, the location drew lots of interested sightseers who just like to revel at the magnitude of the sound as the pounding waters fell over the precipice.
+Due to the unusual high water levels, the location drew lots of interested sightseers to revel at the magnitude of the sound as the pounding waters fell over the precipice.
 It is uncommon occurrences like that that remind everyone of the fundamental interaction between man and earth.

 I could see, by looking at the river, how idyllic the location would be for salmon fishing at the right time of the year.
 The river is reputed for bountiful catches below the Cascades, whereas above the falls, trout are the fish most often caught.
 What a perfect way to pass the day when the flow is reduced to a less turbulent stream of water.

 Surrounded by beautiful historic buildings on both sides of the river, The Cascades is a highlight of any visit to the bustling market town of Ennistymon.
 The town is steeped in rich history, but Bob and I had not the time to explore further.

 In our later research about the falls, Bob and I were very surprised to learn that The Cascades actually ceased flowing when the water froze solid on December 26, 2010, only the first time since the late 1960s.
 What a sight that would have been, and the silence deafening.